 Given the lack of success in many of these training interventions, shifting states may be necessary but not sufficient to alter personality.
-Will any shift in a state related to a trait over a period of time lead to change or does some form of active participation need to occur?
+Will any shift in a state related to a trait over a period of time lead to change, or does some form of active participation need to occur?
 For how long does this need to occur?
 Factors such as being motivated to change, conscious awareness of shifting states, valuing the potential change, and having a set of skills to continue enacting state changes may also be necessary.
-An example of taking some of these considerations into account can be seen in behavioral activation therapy (see Magidson, Roberts, Collado-Rodriguez, & Lejuez, 2014 for how this would look like in the context of a personality intervention).
-The focus of behavioral activation therapy is to identify which behaviors are consistent with one’s values or goals, identify the daily activities consistent with those values, and create a plan to engage in those activities (Lejuez et al., 2001).
-The goal of behavioral activation therapy is similar to the proposed mechanisms of personality change where the immediate aim is to alter personality states, but importantly these states are made explicit and necessitate acknowledging the value in changing states, going so far as creating a plan to continue the shifts in states.
+An example of taking some of these considerations into account can be seen in behavioral activation therapy (see Magidson et al., 2014, to see what this would look like in the context of a personality intervention).
+The focus of behavioral activation therapy is to identify which behaviors are consistent with one’s values or goals, identify the daily activities consistent with those values, and create a plan to engage in those activities (Lejuez, Hopko, & Hopko, 2001).
+The goal of behavioral activation therapy is similar to the proposed mechanisms of personality change in which the immediate aim is to alter personality states, but importantly, these states are made explicit and necessitate acknowledging the value in changing states, going so far as creating a plan to continue the shifts in states.

-[B]How Long Should Interventions Be?
+[b]How Long Should Interventions Be?

-Most dominant personality theories do little to explain continuity and change in personality during the time course typically found in interventions, as these theories are in terms of years and decades rather than the weeks to months time frame typical of interventions.
+[bodyni]Most dominant personality theories do little to explain continuity and change in personality during the time course typically found in interventions, as these theories are framed in terms of years and decades rather than the weeks to months time frame typical of interventions.
 Just how fast can personality change?
-Short-term interventions are likely to be more effective for prompting effortful processes like cognitive reframing or situation manipulation, but perhaps not lasting personality change.
-Personality interventions attempt to provide the means or skills for people to change their behavior, thoughts and feelings, but the changes most likely aren’t natural and effortless, instead taking energy and awareness to implement.
+Short-term interventions are likely to be more effective for prompting effortful processes such as cognitive reframing or situation manipulation, but perhaps not lasting personality change.
+Personality interventions attempt to provide the means or skills for people to change their behavior, thoughts, and feelings, but the changes most likely are not natural and effortless, instead taking energy and awareness to implement.
 As a result, prolonged behavioral changes are likely to take time.
 Similar to learning a second language but not practicing it for years, it is also likely that interventions need follow-up or booster interventions to keep learned skills sharp.
-Ideally an intervention should provide a skill like riding a bike where once that skill is acquired it is always there, no additional training or booster sessions necessary.
-But it currently isn’t clear what length of intervention would accomplish this goal as dose effects have not been systematically examined.
+Ideally, an intervention should provide a skill such riding a bike, so that once that skill is acquired, it is always there, with no additional training or booster sessions necessary.
+But it currently is not clear what length of intervention would accomplish this goal, as dose effects have not been systematically examined.

-In contrast to the notion of lengthy interventions, is the effectiveness of short therapeutic interventions (Roberts et al., 2017).
-Notably, there was a non-linear relationship between the length of intervention and its impact on personality, with intervention effectiveness leveling off at approximately two months (Roberts et al., 2017).
-However, there is a possibility that the effectiveness of a short-term intervention is due to pathoplastic effects whereby elevated levels of the trait is due to the circumstances that lead someone to enter into therapy in the first place (Noordhof et al., 2018).
-Reverting back to one’s “set-point” or ridding oneself of external factors that led to temporary changes in personality would not constitute a successful personality intervention.
+Contrasting the notion of lengthy interventions is the effectiveness of short therapeutic interventions (Roberts et al., 2017).
+Notably, there was a nonlinear relationship between the length of intervention and its impact on personality, with intervention effectiveness leveling off at approximately 2 months (Roberts et al., 2017).
+However, there is a possibility that the effectiveness of a short-term intervention is due to pathoplastic effects, whereby elevated levels of the trait are due to the circumstances that lead someone to enter into therapy in the first place (Noordhof, Kamphuis, Sellbom, Eigenhuis, & Bagby, 2018).
+Reverting back to one’s “set point” or ridding oneself of external factors that led to temporary changes in personality would not constitute a successful personality intervention.

-[B]What age is the Most Effective for interventions?
+[b]What Age Is Most Effective for Interventions?